splunk/splunk-connect-for-snmp/docs/gettingstarted/additional-helm-configuration.md

       cpu: 1000m
       memory: 2Gi
 ```
-More informations about `resources` concept in [kuberentes documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).
+More information about the concept of `resources` can be found in the [kuberentes documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).

-Scheduler, MIB and Worker contain `logLevel` variable that indicates the level of logging for the pod.
+Scheduler, MIB and Worker contain a `logLevel` variable that indicates the level of logging for the pod.

 ### Scheduler values
 | variable | description | example